ustclug/documentations/docs/infrastructure/ssl.md

 _acme-challenge.mirrors.ustc.edu.cn  ->  mirrors.ssl-digitalocean.ustclug.org
 ```

-Individual machines that use SSL certificates should pull from the said repository (branch `cert`) and load certificates from there (possibly via symbolic links).
+Individual machines that use SSL certificates should pull from the said repository (branch `cert`).
+Certificates may be loaded via symbolic links (for processes running on the host system directly), or copied around from within the updater script (when there are path constraints, e.g. in a Docker container).
 The update task is managed by cron.

 Update script for reference: